What it’s really like working in an Australian Contact Centre

 - Contact centres today are often the front door for an organisation and there is an increasing investment by some organisations in ensuring the customer experience is a positive one, regardless of their channel of choice.

 - With the challenges facing a range of industry sectors, the contact centre industry still employs over 250 thousand staff yet receives no government support.
-Lose a few car jobs though and millions of (wasted) dollars are thrown at it.
+Lose a few car industry jobs though and millions of (wasted) dollars are thrown at it and that worked out really well…

 - Yes, telemarketing calls done incorrectly can be annoying.
 Done correctly however telemarketing still provides a valuable service and there is a range of reputable organisations that conduct this ethically.